Steve Liskow is an award-winning mystery writer and acclaimed workshop facilitator.

 His short stories have appeared in Alfred Hitchcock Mystery Magazine, Sherlock Holmes Mystery Magazine, and several anthologies.
 “Hot Sugar Blues” was a finalist for the Edgar Award for Best Short Story from the Mystery Writers of America, and “Stranglehold” won the Black Orchid Novella Award.

 He majored in English at Oakland University in Michigan, where he also played bass in a band and was a DJ on the campus radio station.
 Many of his books use song titles, probably stemming from his love of rock and blues, which began when he saw Muddy Waters open for Martha & The Vandellas.

 A former actor, theatrical director, guitar player and English teacher, Steve now serves as a mentor and panelist for both Mystery Writers of America and Sisters in Crime.
-He also conducts workshops on writing fiction at several local libraries and lives in Newington, CT with his wife Barbara and a rescue cat.
+He also conducts workshops on writing fiction at several local libraries and lives in central Connecticut with his wife Barbara and a rescue cat.